Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

    - Other versions are not supported.

-7. Download CORTX ISO and CORTX 3rd_party ISO files from <url to github location>.
+7. Download CORTX ISO and CORTX 3rd_party ISO files from `here <https://github.com/Seagate/cortx/releases/tag/JBOD>`_.

 8. Upload the ISOs to the first server in the cluster that you are planning to install.
 It is recommended to have the ISOs in the same location.